All Products

 How it works

-1. When a user visits a website, a client, such as a browser, sends a request to a CDN POP.
+1. A client (such as a browser) sends a request to a CDN POP.
 The request URL points to the CDN accelerated domain name.

-2. The CDN POP checks its cache for the requested resource.
+2. The POP checks its cache.
 If the resource is cached, the POP returns it directly to the client.

-3. If the resource is not cached, the CDN POP sends an origin request to the origin server based on the configured origin policies.
+3. If the resource is not cached, the POP sends an origin request to the origin server based on configured origin policies.

-4. After the origin server receives the request, it returns the resource based on the URL and parameters.
+4. The origin server returns the resource based on the URL and parameters.

-5. After the CDN POP retrieves the resource, it caches the resource for subsequent requests.
+5. The POP caches the resource for subsequent requests.

-6. The CDN POP returns the resource to the client.
-This completes the request.
+6. The POP returns the resource to the client, completing the request.

-If your origin server is Alibaba Cloud Object Storage Service (OSS) and the access control list (ACL) of the bucket is set to private, you must grant CDN the required access permissions.
-This allows CDN POPs to fetch resources from the bucket.
+If your origin server is Alibaba Cloud Object Storage Service (OSS) and the bucket access control list (ACL) is set to private, CDN POPs cannot fetch resources without explicit access permissions.
+Grant Alibaba Cloud CDN the required permissions so POPs can retrieve resources from the private bucket.

 Origin protocol